 Is active duty military service calling your name?
-Whether you feel inspired to serve your country, want to follow in your parents’ footsteps or are looking to begin a new career, any one of the five military branches will be more than happy to have you.
+Whether you feel inspired to serve your country, want to follow in your parents’ footsteps or are looking to begin a new career, any one of the six military branches will be more than happy to have you.

 However, entering the military and becoming an active-duty service member isn’t as simple as filling out an application and submitting it.
 There are numerous eligibility requirements you must meet and various lifestyle changes you may be required to implement.
 From what a typical day in the life of an active duty service member is like to what, exactly, the term “active duty” really means, our blog will answer these and other questions you may have so you can make the best decision for you, your family and your future.